-- Control – this little god has two different faces.
+Control is a little god with two different faces.
 Face one demands control.
 It has to be my way, on my time, and to my benefit.
 Nobody else gets a say.
 Face two refuses all control – because if I don’t take control then I can’t be held responsible.
 It will never be my fault.
 I give up, give in, tuck my head, or just go along to get along – not responsible . . . no how!

-- Desire – desire has many masks, but only one reality.
+Desire has many masks, but only one reality.
 Believing the world’s offering over God’s promises and blessings.

-- Pride – this little god can be crafty, because we are called to be bold in our unique design.
+Pride can be crafty because we are called to be bold in our unique design.
 We are released to be the light on the side of the hill – not a light under the bushel.
 The world attempts to shame us into believing being bold is being prideful.
 The reality of this little god is trust and belief in self over God.

 What are the little gods demanding your focus?